-Skiing, snowboarding and snowshoeing are winter activities offered on both Grouse and Seymour Mountains.
+• Skiing, snowboarding and snowshoeing are winter activities offered on both Grouse and Seymour Mountains.
 Grouse Mountain also offers ziplines, outdoor skating, and a wildlife refuge for their resident grizzly bears, Grinder and Coola.

-There is a wide variety of restaurants, from fast food to fine dining choices from all parts of the world.
+- Appreciation for the arts is reflected in the variety of art galleries, public art works and theatres in North Vancouver.
+Presentation House, Centennial Theatre, MONOVA Museum and Archives, and the Deep Cove Cultural Centre are some of the publicly supported facilities in North Vancouver. - There is a wide variety of restaurants, from fast food to fine dining choices from all parts of the world.
 Vancouver is known as a "foodie city"!